Devotion & Faith

 By centering yourself and crafting justifications for your depraved actions, you may lose one Depravity per Event.
 You may lose a second Depravity once per Event by discussing your depraved acts, their justifications, and other ways you could have resolved the situation with another character in a discussion lasting no less than 30 minutes.
-In the event that a Faith in Self character is cursed they may lose the initial Depravity that comes from crafting justifications, but may not lose the secondary additional Depravity from discussing their depraved actions without breaking their curse.
+In the event that a Faith in Self character is damned they may lose the initial Depravity that comes from crafting justifications, but may not lose the secondary additional Depravity from discussing their depraved actions without breaking their damnation.

 Eager for more?

 We’re still in development, but you can subscribe to our newsletter to stay up to date on all of our latest setting and rules releases.